papersdclub/theclub/clubcode.md

   - Step 1.
 We select a paper from our pool of proposals, using SurveyMonkey
   - Step 2.
 We estimate a deadline when all the member can complete the reading (SurveyMonkey)
   - Step 3.
 We read the paper
+  - Step 4.
+Optional.
+We make (guess, that's a work for me ~Ana) and take a quiz :)
 2. Phase 2:
-  - Step 1: We write a summary of the paper
+  - Step 1: Optional.
+We write a summary of the paper
   - Step 2: We discuss the hard parts
-  - Step 3: We decided if we want to implement it (SurveyMonkey)
+  - Step 3: We decide if we want to implement it (SurveyMonkey)
 3. Phase 3 (optional)
   - Implement